Taha-Rouabah/COVID-19/README.md

 about the classes and methods.
 Moreover, you are welcome to check `launcher.py` file which shows an example of how to use this module.
+When using the launcher script, or in general when using the Experiment class with multiprocessing, execute the python code in a dedicated console.
+Some IDEs (like Spyder) don't handle multiprocessing well, and will not run the code properly.

 ## Data